Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

 \begin{remark} The explicit solution vectors for the symplectic twistor operator $T_s$ are, for the choice of $A^0(q)=a_0^0\neq 0$, given in homogeneities $m=1,2,3$ by

 The same solutions expressed in the variables $x,y$ are

 \end{remark}

-\begin{theorem} Let $s=s(z,\bar z,q)\in Pol(\mathbb{R}^2,{\mathcal S}_-)$ be a polynomial symplectic spinor in the solution space of the symplectic Dirac operator $D_s$, i.e. the symplectic spinor $s$ satisfies the recursion relations in the first part of Theorem (\ref{DsRecurTheorem}).
+\begin{theorem} Let $s=s(z,\bar z,q)\in \mathrm{Pol}(\mathbb{R}^2,{\mathcal S}_-)$ be a polynomial symplectic spinor in the solution space of the symplectic Dirac operator $D_s$, i.e. the symplectic spinor $s$ satisfying the recurrence relations in the first part of Theorem (\ref{DsRecurTheorem}).
 Then $X_s(s)$ is in kernel of the symplectic twistor operator, $T_s\big(X_s(s)\big)=0$. \end{theorem} {\bf Proof:}